jdnumm/flask-pydanql-api/README.md

-# Flask-PydanqlAPI: Automate Your RESTful Endpoint Creation
+# Flask-PydanqlAPI: Create RESTful endpoints automatically

 ## Overview

 Flask-PydanqlAPI is a Flask extension designed to simplify the creation and management of RESTful APIs backed by PostgreSQL databases.
-Utilizing the Pydanql library, this extension automates CRUD operations and provides a host of optional features for a more customized experience.
+Utilizing the [Pydanql](https://github.com/jdnumm/pydanql) library, this extension automates CRUD operations and provides a host of optional features for a more customized experience.

 ## Features